sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 1. Click **Confirm**.

 {% warning %}
-Deleting a custom field delete all values for that field across your contact database.
-If you have any campaigns using the data in this field via a substitution tag, those values NOT get replaced when the campaign is sent.
-You cannot delete a custom field that is currently being used in a segment.
+Deleting a custom field deletes all values for that field across your contact database.
+If you have any campaigns using the data in this field with a substitution tag, those values NOT get replaced when you send the campaign.
+You cannot delete a custom field that is used in a segment.
 This deletion process may take several minutes--you continue to see the custom field on this page until the process has completed.
 {% endwarning %}

 {% anchor h3 %}